 - The Required Criteria given in Section 2 (about the company doing computer engineering work, and the supervisor being a computer engineer) will be checked.
-If these criteria are not met, the summer training is unsuccessful (grade is U) and must be repeated. - The average of the grades given in the "Summer Training Grade Form" by the supervisor at the summer training company must average 7.0 or higher.
-If this criteria is not met, the summer training is unsuccessful (grade is U) and must be repeated. - The Summer Training Report must be of a high standard in terms of its content, organization, style and language.
-If the total Performance Criteria grade for the report is not 50 or higher, or the assessment score of the Report Quality is less than 7, the report will be rejected and returned to the student for revision, until the standard is met.
+If these criteria are not met, the summer training is unsuccessful (grade is U) and must be repeated.

+- The average of the grades given in the "Summer Training Grade Form" by the supervisor at the summer training company must average 7.0 or higher.
+If this criteria is not met, the summer training is unsuccessful (grade is U) and must be repeated.

+- The Summer Training Report must be of a high standard in terms of its content, organization, style and language.
+If the Work Done grade is less than 7, or if the sum of assessment scores of items 2-6 in the Evaluation Form filled by the faculty member is not 25 or higher, or the assessment score of the Report Quality is less than 7, the summer training will be rejected.
+If just the report is problem, the report will be returned to the student for revision, until the standard is met.

-6.2 The Performance Criteria are:
+- 6.2 The Performance Criteria are:

+- 1. Quality and Scope of the Work Done.

+- 2. Solving Complex Engineering Problems.

+- 3. Ethical and Professional Responsibilities.

+- 4. Making Informed Judgments.

+- 5. Acquiring New Knowledge Using Appropriate Learning Strategies.

+- 6. Applying New Knowledge When Needed.

+- 6.3 The Report Quality expectation is: